matteoceschia/ReconstructionValidationModule/README.md

 Example: `cm_average_calorimeter_energy.c_calorimeter_hit_map`.
 This will map the mean of some value over the 6 calorimeter walls.
 In order to do so, you need to push the value you want to average to a vector, in the same order that you pushed a location.
 The locations should be in the branch named after the `.` in the branch name.

 This is confusing so here is an example.
 Let's say we have an event with 2 calorimeter hits: one is of 2MeV, at location (3,4) on the Italian wall.
 The other has energy 1.5 MeV, at at location (2,7) on the French wall.
 We will push two entries to the `cm_average_calorimeter_energy.c_calorimeter_hit_map`: 2 and 1.5.
 We will push two locations to the `c_calorimeter_hit_map` branch - the encoded locations corresponding to (3,4) on the Italian wall and (2,7) on the French wall.
 The parser will note that those energies (2 and 1.5) were measured at those calorimeter locations, and include them in the average-energy calculation for those 2 particular calorimeter modules.

+The uncertainties on these are given by creating a partnered branch with no suffix ("." and map branch name), and with "cm_" changed to "err_".
+Again, the uncertainties must be pushed to this vector in the same order as the values in the main branch.

 ## Branches in this tuple